 Rhode Island, South Carolina, Texas, Utah, or West Virginia

-We recommend buying workers compensation insurance through whoever does your payroll.
-This way you know coverage is always be up to date, and the premiums will be on auto pay from your business bank accounts.
+Buying workers compensation insurance through whoever does your payroll will ensure your coverage is always be up to date, and the premiums will be on auto pay from your business bank accounts.
+Bundling workers comp insurance with your small business insurance provider will likely earn you better rates than if you split up your coverage among multiple insurance companies.

 If you’re on a budget, purchasing workers comp through a state-run fund may be a good option because rates tend to be more affordable.